nerdmax/html-webpack-brotli-plugin/README.md

-# Brotli extension for the HTML Webpack Plugin
+# ~~Brotli extension for the HTML Webpack Plugin~~

+**Deprecated: This library has been deprecated.
+Please check [html-webpack-change-assets-extension-plugin](https://github.com/nerdmax/html-webpack-change-assets-extension-plugin) as an alternative**

 [![NPM Version][npm-image]][npm-url]
 [![License Stats][npm-license]][npm-url]